 - IA006 Automata theory

-It is recommended to attend courses IA040 and IV113 before registering this course.
+It is recommended to attend courses IA040 Modal and Temporal Logics for Processes and IV113 Introduction to Validation and Verification before registering this course.

 - Course Enrolment Limitations

 - The course is also offered to the students of the fields other than those the course is directly associated with.

 - fields of study / plans the course is directly associated with

 - there are 18 fields of study the course is directly associated with, display